Cul de Sac by Richard Thompson for October 13, 2014

 3. Missing large

-Pithy (yeah, right) over 9 years ago
+Pithy (yeah, right) about 10 years ago

 @MayKittenActually, I think a better translation would be “ass (or butt) of the bag", meaning the bottom, as he said.